deathtothecorporation/pallas-clean/README.md

 Pallas provides the following features out of the box, without any special configuration or external libraries:

 - Automatic orthogonal persistence
-- Extreme portability with zero external dependencies
+- Extreme portability and trust profile (the only dependency is the runtime, and we have a completely dependency free and realistically auditable C runtime under development)
 - Merkleized state and content-addressable memory pages (data, code, running programs)
 - Natively networked with public keys as endpoints
 - Serializable closures that can be transferred over the network
+- Parallel execution

 This project is a fork of [Plunder](https://sr.ht/~plan/plunder/).